ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 ### How are users counted for instances of {{site.data.keyword.contdelivery_short}} in orgs?

-Authorized users are counted by using the list of users in the {{site.data.keyword.Bluemix_notm}} Foundry org that contains the {{site.data.keyword.contdelivery_short}} service.
+Authorized users are counted by using the list of users in the {{site.data.keyword.cloud_notm}} Foundry org that contains the {{site.data.keyword.contdelivery_short}} service.
 For more information about orgs and spaces, see [Creating organizations and spaces](/docs/cloud-foundry?topic=cloud-foundry-create_orgs).

 To view the list of users in your org in an {{site.data.keyword.cloud_notm}} Public environment, from the {{site.data.keyword.cloud_notm}} console, go to **Manage > Account**.
 Then, click **Cloud Foundry orgs**.

 ### How can you view billing and usage information?

-You can view all of the instances of the {{site.data.keyword.contdelivery_short}} service in your account and the number of users and pipeline executions that are reported against each instance in an {{site.data.keyword.Bluemix_notm}} Public environment.
+You can view all of the instances of the {{site.data.keyword.contdelivery_short}} service in your account and the number of users and pipeline executions that are reported against each instance in an {{site.data.keyword.cloud_notm}} Public environment.

 1. From the menu bar, click **Manage > Billing and usage**.
 2. Click **Usage**.